wright-io/givenwhenthen/content/landing_page.md

 - Browser / OS definitions.
   - Stories will be run against each browser/os configuration defined.

-## Skipping / explicitly selecting stories and scenarios
+## Skipping / Explicitly Selecting Stories and Scenarios
-- To skip one or more stories or scenarios, prefix the story or scenario with 'x'
+- To skip one or more stories or scenarios, prefix the story or scenario with `x`
   - e.g. `xstory` or `xscenario`
-- To select only one or more stories or scenarios, prefix the story or scenario with '$'
+- To select only one or more stories or scenarios, prefix the story or scenario with `$`
   - e.g. `$story` or `$scenario`

 ## Authors